Sotheby's fine Chinese painting sale bucks rocky markets

 "Classical Chinese paintings aren't affected by the economic situation," said Tan Guobing, a Chinese dealer from Changsha in south-central China who bought a Huang Binhong ink landscape for HK$4.34 million amid stiff bidding.
 "The number of rich people in China keeps growing."

-Amongst the highlights was Wu Guanzhong's "Gezhou Dam," a work of stark lines and colorful dots that made HK$20.2 million, more than twice its estimate, as well as Zhang Daqian's "White Dove and Red Leaves" that fetched HK$18.02 million ($2.3 million) while Xu Beihong's languid depiction of a pair of resting buffaloes also made HK$18.02 million.
+Amongst the highlights was Wu Guanzhong's "Gezhou Dam", a work of stark lines and colourful dots that made HK$20.2 million, more than twice its estimate, as well as Zhang Daqian's "White Dove and Red Leaves" that fetched HK$18.02 million while Xu Beihong's languid depiction of a pair of resting buffaloes also made HK$18.02 million.

 "Considering what's happening in the stock market we came here to bargain hunt --- but it didn't quite work," said one Hong Kong buyer at the sale who declined to be named.